Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 # Authentication
 Imburse authenticates your API requests using your Account’s or Tenant's API keys.
 If you do not include your key when making an API request, or use one that is incorrect or outdated, Imburse returns an error.

 Every account is provided with one Account Security Key at registration time.
-All API requests exist in either sandbox or live modes and your accounts, tenants, apps, schemes, and so forth in one mode cannot be manipulated in the other.
+All API requests exist in either sandbox or production modes and your accounts, tenants, apps, schemes, and so forth in one mode cannot be manipulated in the other.

-Your API keys are available in the Imburse Portal, however, you cannot get the private key value after it has been created; either via the API or the Imburse Portal.
+Your API keys are available in the Client Portal, however, you cannot get the private key value after it has been created; either via the API or the Client Portal.
 You must safely store the private key values once they have been created.

 ## Functions
 The available authentication functions are: